godotengine/godot-docs/reference/compiling_for_windows.rst

 In general, it is OK to have at least as many threads compiling Godot as you have cores in your CPU, if not one or two more, I use -j6 (six threads) for my 4 core CPU, your mileage may vary.
-Feel free to add -j option to any SCons command you see bellow if you setup the "Pywin32 Python Extension".
+Feel free to add -j option to any SCons command you see below if you setup the "Pywin32 Python Extension".

 If all goes well, the resulting binary executable will be placed in